-On risk communication and community engagement at the assessed internal transit points, 60 per cent of the assessed locations (144 out of 241 identified internal transit points) reported that information on COVID-19 was provided to travelers at the site through leaflets, posters or announcements.
-Additionally, in 133 out of 231 identified locations (58% of the total) handwashing stations were available as an infection prevention and control measure.
+On risk communication and community engagement at the assessed internal transit points, 144 out of 242 (60%) assessed internal transit points 60 reported that information on COVID-19 was provided to travellers at the site through leaflets, posters or announcements.
+In 134 out of 231 (58%) internal transit points, handwashing stations were available as an infection prevention and control measure.

-Health screening using non-contact thermometers was reported at almost all identified internal transit points (113 out of 120 locations recording a response, 94% of the total).
-However, only 10 out of 119 assessed internal transit points (8% of the total) reported that there was infrastructure in place to support crowd control and ensure safety of screeners.
+Health screening using non-contact thermometers was reported 113 out of 120 (94%) assessed internal transit points.
+And 16 out of 128 (13%) assessed internal transit points reported that there was infrastructure in place to support crowd control and ensure safety of screeners, whereas 18 out of 240 (8%) assessed internal transit point had reliable information regarding the availability of an isolation space for suspected COVID-19 cases, prior to their appropriate referral.

-For the detection, management and referral of ill travelers, standard operating procedures were reported to be in place at 19 per cent of identified internal transit points (47 out of 245 locations recording a response), while a referral system was reported to be in place at only 30 out of 232 specified internal transit points (13% of the total).
-Finally, only 18 internal transit point had reliable information regarding the availability of an isolation space for suspected COVID-19 cases, prior to their appropriate referral (18 out 238 assessed internal transit points, 6% of the total).
+A functional referral system was reported to be in place at 33 out of 238 (14%) assessed internal transit points (14% of the total).

-Maintaining and enhancing these public health measures and interventions across various levels (e.g. local, national, regional) can facilitate the detection, assessment, and notification or reporting of events that can together contribute to prompt and effective responses to public health emergencies such as COVID-19.
+Examining these public health measures and interventions across various levels (e.g. local, national, regional) can facilitate the detection, assessment, and notification or reporting of events that can collectively contribute to prompt and effective responses to public health emergencies such as COVID-19.